heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 ### Build Singularity image of Kraken2

-Singularity image of Krakene software was built from Docker image as downloaded from [Docker hub](https://hub.docker.com/). kraken2  module can be build from the definition file (deffile) or directly can pub pulled from the docker registries if the image available.
+The Singularity image for the Kraken2 software was built from a Docker image downloaded from [Docker hub](https://hub.docker.com/).
+The Kraken2 module can be built using a Singularity definition file (deffile) or pulled directly from Docker registries if the image is available.

 ```
 Bootstrap: docker